-Frithia can tolerate a vast range of temperatures from quite cold to very hot, but it’s important to note this is because in nature the leaves are mostly buried under the soil.
+- Frithia pulchra [FRITH-ee-uh PUL-kruh] can tolerate a vast range of temperatures from quite cold to very hot.
+It is important to note because in nature the leaves are mostly buried under the soil.

-In your home setting, you should strive to keep a reasonably consistent, comfortable temperature for your plant.
+- In a home setting, strive to keep a reasonably consistent, comfortable temperature for your plant.

-Place its pot on a bright windowsill where it will benefit both from the natural light and the cooler temperature.
+- Place the pot on a bright windowsill where it will benefit both from the natural light and the cooler temperature.

 Watering & Feeding

-During growing season, fertilize biweekly with a weak solution of nitrogen liquid fertilizer.
+During growing season, fertilize every 2 weeks with a weak solution of nitrogen liquid fertilizer.

 Soil & Transplanting